IsaiahVK/CMPS2200-recitation/recitation-03/recitation-03.md

 .  $W(n) = 2W(n/2) + n$

 .
-The work is split into left and right halves, and slicing is required.
+The work is split into left and right halves, and slicing and combining is required.
 .
 .
 .